bbauska/UC-Davis-JS-Basics/readme.md

 height="2.801281714785652in"}

-All along as I had been working on that script, I knew that there was an error on it somewhere, but I didn\'t have a chance yet to test it.
+All along as I had been working on that script, I knew that there was an error on it somewhere, but I didn&apos;t have a chance yet to test it.
 Usually you want to test scripts a little bit sooner than that.
 But I could tell that there was an error here, because of this one.
-Let\'s see what it is.
-Often, you\'re going to have errors in your scripts, and that\'s completely normal, and you want to be able to find them.
-I\'m glad that that\'s in there.
+Let&apos;s see what it is.
+Often, you&apos;re going to have errors in your scripts, and that&apos;s completely normal, and you want to be able to find them.
+I&apos;m glad that that&apos;s in there.
 We come over here.
-If I just refresh this page, and then run the inspector, you can see up here there\'s an error of one.
+If I just refresh this page, and then run the inspector, you can see up here there&apos;s an error of one.
 If I look down here, it says in line 3, missing parentheses after argument list.
-Let\'s go take a look at that, and see if we can determine what\'s really wrong there.
+Let&apos;s go take a look at that, and see if we can determine what&apos;s really wrong there.

 Because sometimes those error messages are a little bit cryptic.
-If I come in here and go to line 3, I\'ve got my addEventListener.
-I don\'t think I\'m missing a parenthesis here, but I do notice that I should have a comma here.
+If I come in here and go to line 3, I&apos;ve got my addEventListener.
+I don&apos;t think I&apos;m missing a parenthesis here, but I do notice that I should have a comma here.
 I think that that will fix this whole thing.
-A lot of times scripts won\'t work.
-You may feel like, \"Oh my goodness, I\'m completely in a quagmire of misery here.\" But you could be really close, because I think if I put in that one comma, it will work.
-If I\'m off by one comma, that\'s pretty normal, and can be frustrating sometimes, but that\'s the way life is when you\'re working with JavaScript
+A lot of times scripts won&apos;t work.
+You may feel like, &quot;Oh my goodness, I&apos;m completely in a quagmire of misery here.&quot; But you could be really close, because I think if I put in that one comma, it will work.
+If I&apos;m off by one comma, that&apos;s pretty normal, and can be frustrating sometimes, but that&apos;s the way life is when you&apos;re working with JavaScript

 or code in general.
-But let\'s see now if it actually works.
+But let&apos;s see now if it actually works.
 If I come over here, and refresh this thing.
 I still have an error.
 Cannot read property of null on line 3.
-Let\'s see what else do I have here on line
+Let&apos;s see what else do I have here on line
 3. HandleFormSubmit.
-What I\'m getting here is this, cannot read property of null, and usually that means something is misnamed somewhere.
+What I&apos;m getting here is this, cannot read property of null, and usually that means something is misnamed somewhere.
 If I come back here and look at this, I think the problem is here.
-It\'s saying, I can\'t put an event handler on nothing.
-That\'s it.
+It&apos;s saying, I can&apos;t put an event handler on nothing.
+That&apos;s it.

 The null means there.
 I think the problem is here, destination_details_forms.
-I don\'t think there\'s supposed to be an S on the end of that.
-Let\'s come over here and check that if I have my form here.
+I don&apos;t think there&apos;s supposed to be an S on the end of that.
+Let&apos;s come over here and check that if I have my form here.
 It should be this ID here.
-It\'s always best to just copy and paste these just to make sure they are exact.
-But it\'s really just the same thing without the S. Let\'s give that a try.
-Now, I don\'t have an error.
+It&apos;s always best to just copy and paste these just to make sure they are exact.
+But it&apos;s really just the same thing without the S. Let&apos;s give that a try.
+Now, I don&apos;t have an error.
 I should be able to test this out.
-I\'m going to put a name of a destination.
-Let\'s try Boston.
-Let\'s try Fanuel Hall, I got that spelling wrong.
-I\'ll do Fenway Park.
+I&apos;m going to put a name of a destination.
+Let&apos;s try Boston.
+Let&apos;s try Fanuel Hall, I got that spelling wrong.
+I&apos;ll do Fenway Park.
 Destination location, I will do Boston.
 Provide a photo.
-I\'ve got a photo here, for URL.
-I can put in a description here, and click \"Add to the List\".
-Now, I\'ve got it.
+I&apos;ve got a photo here, for URL.
+I can put in a description here, and click &quot;Add to the List&quot;.
+Now, I&apos;ve got it.

 Cannot read property of zero, of undefined in line 14.
-Let\'s go back and see what\'s going on there.
-Also, while I\'m here, I should probably empty out down here.
+Let&apos;s go back and see what&apos;s going on there.
+Also, while I&apos;m here, I should probably empty out down here.
 I should get rid of this card.
-I don\'t need this one here anymore.
+I don&apos;t need this one here anymore.
 This one should come out altogether.
-Make sure you don\'t get rid of too much.
+Make sure you don&apos;t get rid of too much.
 They should line up here.
-This **div** closes down there, so make sure you\'re getting rid of just the **div** here.
+This **div** closes down there, so make sure you&apos;re getting rid of just the **div** here.
 Like so, make sure this one still closes.
-But let\'s go over to script of line 14.
-I\'ve got a problem here, detailsForm.length, it\'s got a problem doing that script there.
+But let&apos;s go over to script of line 14.
+I&apos;ve got a problem here, detailsForm.length, it&apos;s got a problem doing that script there.
 I value equals zero.
 I see the problem here is actually, this needs to be elements.
-Again, no S, off by one S. Let\'s go back and test this.
-Now, I\'ve entered that out, so that doesn\'t have anything in there at all.
-Let\'s do this again.
+Again, no S, off by one S. Let&apos;s go back and test this.
+Now, I&apos;ve entered that out, so that doesn&apos;t have anything in there at all.
+Let&apos;s do this again.
 Fenway Park, Boston, put my photo in there, here is a description, Add to List.
 Reference **div** is not defined on line 31.

-Let\'s go back and take a look at line 31.
+Let&apos;s go back and take a look at line 31.
 Line 31 var card, document.createElement **div**.
 Hopefully you can see right away what I did wrong here.
-It thinks that\'s a variable.
-That needs to be in quotes, createElement \"div\", either single quotes or double quotes, doesn\'t really matter.
+It thinks that&apos;s a variable.
+That needs to be in quotes, createElement &quot;div&quot;, either single quotes or double quotes, doesn&apos;t really matter.
 Good.
-Slowly we\'re working our way down the script, clearing out errors.
-It\'s a long script to test.
-Let\'s try it again.
-Now, let\'s do Fenway Park \[inaudible\] Fenway Park in Boston.
+Slowly we&apos;re working our way down the script, clearing out errors.
+It&apos;s a long script to test.
+Let&apos;s try it again.
+Now, let&apos;s do Fenway Park &lbrack;inaudible&rbrack; Fenway Park in Boston.
-Maybe we\'ll get an actual thing here, Add to List, and look there it is.
+Maybe we&apos;ll get an actual thing here, Add to List, and look there it is.
 We were able to add a card to the list.
 Now, we can check and see, does the removed card function work?
 It sure does.

 We can now add cards, and remove them from the list.
-Let\'s try it again here.
-We\'ll do Fenway Park again.
-We\'ll do Boston.
+Let&apos;s try it again here.
+We&apos;ll do Fenway Park again.
+We&apos;ll do Boston.
 Put in the photo that I have in my form already.
 Then what happens if we leave the photo app?
-Let\'s do that.
+Let&apos;s do that.
 No photo in there.
 See if the regular photo shows up.
 It does.
-So that\'s the default photo, and that\'s working.
-Let\'s add another one.
+So that&apos;s the default photo, and that&apos;s working.
+Let&apos;s add another one.
 Over here, I did a quick search for New York.
 I found this photo, right-click it, and open that photo up into a new tab.
-Here\'s a photo that I can use.
-I\'m just going to copy that URL, and come back here.
-Let\'s say destination name, Empire State Building in New York.
-I\'m going to paste that URL in for that JPEG, and then add a description, is visiting New York.
+Here&apos;s a photo that I can use.
+I&apos;m just going to copy that URL, and come back here.
+Let&apos;s say destination name, Empire State Building in New York.
+I&apos;m going to paste that URL in for that JPEG, and then add a description, is visiting New York.
 Here we go, Add to List.
-You can see that it\'s appended that card, it\'s added it to the list.
-So now I\'ve got two here, and they\'re both working.
+You can see that it&apos;s appended that card, it&apos;s added it to the list.
+So now I&apos;ve got two here, and they&apos;re both working.

 I can remove either one.
 If I remove this one, and that one will go away, and the New York one will stay.
 Notice, that the header here changed as it was supposed to change.
 Everything else is working.
-Here, in this little application we\'ve created here, and it\'s not very sophisticated.
-It\'s only got a few features, but we can add elements, and remove elements on the page pretty easily with a little bit of scripting effort there.
+Here, in this little application we&apos;ve created here, and it&apos;s not very sophisticated.
+It&apos;s only got a few features, but we can add elements, and remove elements on the page pretty easily with a little bit of scripting effort there.
 This is a really great capstone project for the end of the course here.
-Now, our last final pieces here, are to refactor the script down a little bit, and use our best practices, and we\'ll do that in the next video.
+Now, our last final pieces here, are to refactor the script down a little bit, and use our best practices, and we&apos;ll do that in the next video.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->